-The United Nations 21st Conference of the Parties (COP21) is meeting this December in Paris, where nations are expected to ratify a new universal climate change agreement that will lower carbon emissions.
-For the first time since the Kyoto Protocol in 1997, the world will be coming together to adopt a healthy, sustainable future.
+The United Nations 21st Conference of the Parties (COP21) meet in December 2015 in Paris, where nations ratified a new universal climate change agreement that will lower carbon emissions.
+For the first time since the Kyoto Protocol in 1997, the world came together to adopt a healthy, sustainable future.

-Join us for a live conversation with a panel of Wisconsin leaders participating in this historic conference.
-Representing interests in public health, human rights, business, and government, these panelists will offer their valuable behind-the-scenes impressions and share their own definitions of success for the outcomes of the conference.
+Here is our recorded conversation with a panel of Wisconsin leaders participating in this historic conference.
+Representing interests in public health, human rights, business, and government, these panelists offer their valuable behind-the-scenes impressions and share their own definitions of success for the outcomes of the conference.

 Live from Paris is presented by the Wisconsin Academy of Sciences, Arts & Letters and the University of Wisconsin Global Health Institute.